 All about tenancys deposit in the private rented sector | Renting Scotland

-Not all deposits need to be registered.
+Not all deposits need to be registered with a tenancy deposit scheme.
 This page explains which deposits don't need to be registered, what a deposit covers and how to get your deposit back.

 Struggling to raise the money for your rent deposit - a deposit guarantee scheme could help you.